 Denverites love to have fun.
 Hipsters will find plentiful microbreweries, record stores, tattoo shops, and live music.
 Make time to attend Great American Beer Festival, where thousands of brewers, from the largest to the smallest, converge every fall to taste, test and toast, the nation’s finest beers.
 Or check out the mutton busting at the Stock Show.
 Denver is also renown for leading the way for growth entrepreneurs in various sectors including health care, education, food transportation.
 Area Development named Denver among the hottest American places for new and expanding business due to its prime workforce, economic strength and rate of growth.

-Denver has it all, from hiking to shopping, entrepreneurial accelerators to quality ink.
+Denver has it all—from hiking to shopping, entrepreneurial accelerators to quality ink.
 The Mile High City also has a solid track record of home appreciation.
-Denver’s housing market is one of the most attractive nationally at this time.
-Denver housing prices have increased every year—between 9.5 and 11 percent—since 2012.
+Denver’s luxury housing market is one of the most attractive nationally at this time with Denver homes for sale consistently on high demand.
+Prices of Denver luxury homes have increased every year—between 9.5 and 11 percent—since 2012.